-In My View: The return of the Crosstown Showdown
+In My View: the return of The Crosstown Showdown

-In my view it’s a terrific attraction since it began in 2007.
-But, I also think the major leagues could torpedo this for the third straight year.
-If there is a major league labor lockout, and many expect there will be, minor league baseball’s season could get delayed and that could wipe the game out once again.
+In my view, it’s been a terrific attraction since it was begun in 2007.

+But I also think the major leagues could torpedo this for the third straight year—if there is a Major League Baseball labor lockout, and many expect there will be, the Lugnuts and Minor League Baseball’s season could get delayed and that could wipe the game out once again.

 Let’s hope not.